VA Mortgage Underwriting Process

 Home buyers planning to use the VA loan program tend to have many questions about the VA mortgage underwriting process, and it’s easy to understand why.
 Much of it happens without the borrower’s direct involvement, making it a “mystery.”

-Even so, home buyers who use VA loans should have a basic understanding of the mortgage underwriting process because there might come a time when they need to take certain steps to help the underwriter complete the process.
+Even so, home buyers who use VA loans should have a basic understanding of VA underwriting guidelines because there might come a time when they need to take steps to help the underwriter complete the process.

 What Is Mortgage Underwriting, Exactly?

 The word “underwrite” first appeared in the 17th century, when insurance risk for foreign travel on maritime vessels was underwritten.
-By writing their name at the bottom of the policy and confirming that they are in agreement that it is in effect, the insurance company would sub-scribe—literally, to write beneath or under-write—the policy.
+By writing their name at the bottom of the policy, they confirmed their agreement that the coverage was in effect.
+The insurance company would “subscribe,” or (literally, to write beneath or “under-write” the policy).

 Today, mortgage underwriting represents the final review of a borrower’s loan application and supporting documents.